james-checkley/kotlin-web-site/pages/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 1. Install the [JetBrains Chrome Extension](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji?hl=en) which allows debugging inside IntelliJ IDEA via Chrome.
 This is useful for any type of web application developed with IntelliJ IDEA, not just Kotlin.

-2. Configure the Kotlin Compiler to generate source maps, accessible via `Preferences|Kotlin Compiler`
+2. Configure the Kotlin Compiler to generate source maps, accessible via `Preferences|Kotlin Compiler` ( or `Settings|Kotlin Compiler` on Windows and Linux)

 ![SourceMaps]({{ url_for('tutorial_img', filename='javascript/getting-started-idea/compiler-options-sourcemaps.png')}})